He said hello and I said hi.

 Leaving Quarantine Hotel…

 The first thing I did when I woke up was to call his phone.
 Switched off.
-I sent him a message; “Today, I leave quarantine hotel and there’s no place to go and you know I can’t go back to my country until this is over.
+I sent him a message; “Today, I leave the quarantine hotel and there’s no place to go and you know I can’t go back to my country until this is over.
 If you can read this, kindly get back to me.
 I’m in a desperate position right now.”
-I sent it to his Whatsapp, I sent it to his Messenger, I sent it again as a Text Message.
+I sent it to his WhatsApp, I sent it to his Messenger, I sent it again as a Text Message.
 No response.

 Soon the authorities were at my door asking me to get ready to leave.

 I didn’t know where I was going but I couldn’t also stay at the hotel so I packed my things and joined the bus.
-There was this elderly woman, around fifty or fifty-eight years.
+There was this elderly woman, around fifty or fifty-eight years old.
 We both came to Ghana on the same plane.
 I sat next to her on the bus from the airport to the hotel.
 When leaving the hotel, I saw her again.
-I rushed to her side and sad hello.
+I rushed to her side and said hello.
 She said hello back.
 She had a Kenyan accent.
 She looked into my eyes and asked, “Are you ok..?
 I shook my head.
 Suddenly from nowhere, tears started flowing down my cheeks.

 She said, “Hey, it’s over now.
 We are going home.
 Why would you cry?
 You should be happy.”

-She thought it was about the stress of being quarantine for that long.
+She thought it was about the stress of being quarantined for that long.
 She thought I was broken because of that.
 She asked, “Where are you going?”
 I was chocked with tears so I couldn’t say a word.
 The bus arrived and we were told to get in.
 She said, “Stay with me.
 You can sit next to me so we talk.”
-In the bus, she asked again, in Kikuyu, “Where are you going?”
+On the bus, she asked again, in Kikuyu, “Where are you going?”
 I answered, “I don’t know.
 I don’t have anywhere to go.”

 I told her my story.
 How love brought me all the way from Kenya to Ghana and left me in the middle of nowhere.
 She was shocked and disturbed at the same time. she said, “There could be something wrong somewhere with your man.
 Ghanaian men are not like that.
-I hope you have a name and some details?
+I hope you have a name and some details.
 I will help you find him.”

 It was that woman who took me in and gave me a place to stay.
 Her story was similar to mine.
-She was a Kenyan woman married to a Ghanian businessman.
+She was a Kenyan woman married to a Ghanaian businessman.
 She said they met at a business forum in Nakuru and started dating from there.
 The first time she had to travel to Accra, she was just like me.
 She didn’t know anyone and was in love with a man she barely knew, just like me.
 She got to Accra, stayed with him for a week and immediately knew she wasn’t going back to Kenya again.

 They married a few years later and are settled in Ghana though she goes to Kenya often when the time would allow her.
 She told her husband my story and he laughed out loud as though it wasn’t a problem.
-He said, “I hope there’s nothing wrong and we could find him because young men these days can play stupid games with other people’s emotions.
+He said, “I hope there’s nothing wrong and we can find him because young men these days can play stupid games with other people’s emotions.

 We started from where he works.

-I told the woman what he told about his work and the company he said he worked for.
+I told the woman what he told me about his work and the company he said he worked for.
 We went online, got some numbers and started calling.
 We tried and tried but we didn’t get anyone to respond to us.
 “Probably they don’t come to work because of the lockdown,” she said.
 The next day, we drove there to see if we could get anyone to talk to but the offices were locked.
 We came back home.

 The woman asked me again, “Apart from work, he didn’t give you any information that can lead us to someone who can lead us to him?”
 I loved the spirit of the woman and how determined she was to help out.
 So that day, I tried reading our various chats from the start to see if I could find something.
-That was when I realized he had blocked me on Facebook and on WhatsApp too.
+That was when I realized he had blocked me on Facebook and WhatsApp too.

 READ ALSO: Lillies And Dillies on a Lockdown